 Rattray Head Lighthouse

-The lighthouse was established in 1895 off the Aberdeenshire coast just 10 miles north of Fraserburgh and engineered by David Alan Stevenson.
+The lighthouse was established in 1895 off the Aberdeenshire coast just 10 miles south of Fraserburgh and engineered by David Alan Stevenson.
 Rattray Head Lighthouse is a listed building of Architectural and Historical interest.
 The lower section of the lighthouse is 46 feet high and built from 20,000 cubic feet of dressed granite blocks which were most quarried at Rubislaw.